Berggren Watershed Conservation Area and Demonstration Farm

 - Promote the development of community food systems by demonstrating sustainable and economically

 - Provide educational and outreach opportunities for farmers and students

-The Berggren Watershed Conservation Area includes a "demonstration farm."
-A steering committee of local experts provides input and advice
+The Berggren Watershed Conservation Area includes a "demonstration farm"

-- Track all aspects of transitioning from conventional pasture to organic food crops
+- Track all aspects of transitioning from conventional pasture to organic pasture and food crops

 (the majority of farmland in the McKenzie is pasture)

 - Demonstrate how crops can be sold to local markets (including school districts) via online markets such as

 - Show how agricultural land can coexist with and enhance riparian (transitional area between land and stream